Paulvitalis200/Store-Manager-Angular/README.md

 This repo uses the Store Manager API as its backend

 [Store Manager API](https://github.com/Paulstar200/Store-Manager-API-V2)

+# Tests
+End to End tests have been set up using Cypress.
+To test, run `npx open cypress`

 # Features
 1. Store Owner can create a store attendant.